Hoagie Roll Recipe

 - Dissolve the yeast with a pinch of sugar and let it sit until the mixture foams.

 - Add flour, sugar, salt, warm water, and yeast to a stand mixer bowl.
 Mix well, then knead with a dough hook or by hand.
+Lastly mix in the room temperature butter until fully incorporated.

 - Shape your hoagie rolls into the desired shape.